CARL: Criticality-Aware Agentic Reinforcement Learning: Experiments

 We first evaluate CARL under the same configuration as training on in-domain knowledge question-answering datasets, using a local retrieval server.
 Table~\ref{tab:local-kb} reports both performance (F1, LasJ) and efficiency metrics ($|\mathcal{D}_\text{roll}|$, $|\mathcal{D}_\text{upd}|$), where the latter captures the number of actions performed during rollout and the number of actions used for policy updates, respectively.
 Overall, CARL consistently outperforms GRPO across all settings with a significantly reduced number of update actions.

 For non-reasoning models, the 3B variant yields modest improvements due to the model’s limited capability -- trajectories tend to be short, and action-level rewards consequently provide less benefit.
-In contrast, CARL achieves more pronounced gains on the 7B variant, improving both F1 and LasJ by over 2 points.
-With the 7B backbone's stronger foundational capabilities, CARL's precise credit assignment enables the model to sustain longer agentic pipelines, increasing the average number of actions per task by 75\%.
-Although rollout cost increases accordingly, the substantial reduction in update actions keeps the overall cost comparable, reflecting more rational resource allocation.
+On the 7B backbone, CARL's precise credit assignment enables longer agentic pipelines and yields over 2-point gains on both F1 and LasJ; although rollout cost increases, the substantial reduction in update actions keeps overall cost comparable, reflecting more rational resource allocation.

 Considering the trade-off between performance and training cost, we conduct analytical experiments on the 4B reasoning model with a maximum of 10 actions.
 When the initial sample size is set to $N_0=1$, CARL-Lite achieves higher performance while using less than half the rollout cost and under 40\% of the update samples.
 Increasing the initial sample size to $N_0=8$ further enhances stability and diversity, enabling CARL to surpass GRPO by 1.4 points on average while still maintaining superior efficiency.
 Extending the maximum actions to 32 further amplifies CARL's advantage, with performance gains increasing to 2.2 points over GRPO.